24 January 2007

 It’s pasta again, folks, but I swear one of these weeks, we’ll go carb-free.
 I’ve been dying to slip a dessert in here, so perhaps next week.
 But there will probably still be flour.
 Oh well.

-Rigatoni with tuna is a super-easy, super-fast recipe so it’s perfect when you get home late but still want something homemade.
-That happens right?
+If you have been searching for recipes for tuna, search no more…rigatoni with tuna is a super-easy, super-fast recipe so it’s perfect when you get home late but still want something homemade.

 I’ve been trying to convince P to let me make this for about a year and a half now as this was a staple of mine when I was single and cooking just for me.